What Is Latency in Online Music Collaboration (and How to Reduce It)

 - prioritise clarity over timing

-This makes them unsuitable for real-time musical performance.
+This makes them unsuitable for playing music together online in real time.

 Even with low latency, online music can still feel unnatural.